Clean-up Crew. Tank Janitors. Tank Cleaners. Functionally, it means the

 of them being flipped over on their back, so they have not developed the

-It’s who they are.
-None are obligate algae eaters.
+It’s just who they are, as none are obligate algae eaters.
 Add a snail that

 Ceriths will eat film algae and diatoms and it has been said that they